JaneTrish/beauty-store-frontend/README.md

 # Beauty Store
-Welcome to my full-stack e-commerce application (PERN).
+Welcome to my PERN-stack e-commerce application.

 You can check out the project here: https://beaty-store.herokuapp.com/ A link to the API docs is here: https://beauty-ecommerce-api.herokuapp.com/